 The Social Transformation Fellowship has taught me about the logistics of creating a large-scale social change project, and the cooperation and support it takes from so many others (individuals and organizations).
 I learned the specifics of budgeting, the significance of learning from relevant stakeholders, and the importance of networking.

 It was incredible to work with peers who are also so driven to create social change, and I think being around people with similar determination is invaluable.
 I learned from my peers and implemented their advice into my project, and hearing about their respective projects each week was genuinely motivating.

-Even though I’d had past experience with community engagement practices, the workshops really helped me frame my own project through the lens of effective community engagement, and was extremely useful in order to construct the different components of my project.
+Even though I’d had experience with community engagement practices, the workshops really helped me frame my own project through the lens of effective community engagement and were extremely useful in order to construct the different components of my project.

 Overall, my greatest takeaway from the STF Fellowship is that it really does take a village in order to build on these ideas and make them a reality.
-The support and advice I’ve received from my peers and mentors has been invaluable to me not just for my project, but has taught me that an idea may be yours but it takes a community to become a reality.
+The support and advice I’ve received from my peers and mentors have been invaluable to me not just for my project but have taught me that an idea may be yours, but it takes a community to become a reality.